sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Add Anchor Points](images/addAnchorPoints.png)

 ### Usage
-1. Select two or more anchor points with Direct Selection Tool, and run this script.
+1. Select two or more anchor points with the Direct Selection Tool, and run this script.
 2. Enter the number of anchor points to add.

+> [!NOTE]
+> Anchor points for type on a path and area type are also supported.

 ### Requirements
 Illustrator CS4 or higher